Locations

 It’s crucial to ensure all required True-Ups have been done accurately each year and to plan how any changes will be handled at renewal:

-- Double-check that all license increases (new hires, new servers, extra Dynamics users, etc.) since the last annual order were reported or will be accounted for now.
+• Double-check that all license increases (new hires, new servers, additional Dynamics users, etc.) since the last annual order have been reported or will be accounted for now.
 If something was missed, include it in your renewal order to legitimize it, rather than leaving an unresolved compliance gap.

-- Conversely, if you had a reduction during the term that you couldn’t remove, then be sure to remove it now (this is the truth-down).
+• Conversely, if you had a reduction during the term that you couldn’t remove, then be sure to remove it now (this is the truth-down).
 We covered this in optimization, but in compliance terms, ensure Microsoft doesn’t still have you on the books for those licenses.
-Your renewal paperwork should explicitly drop them.
+Your renewal paperwork should explicitly state that they are not required.

 Considerations: